noureddinel/core-bitcoin-net-simulator/README.md

 ### Prerequisites

-The following tools and packages must be installed in the machine:
+The following tools and packages will be installed:

 - Docker * [Docker](https://phoenixnap.com/kb/how-to-install-docker-on-ubuntu-18-04) - To install Docker sucessfuly follow this link
 - Docker-compose * [Docker-compose](https://docs.docker.com/compose/install/)- To install Docker-compose sucessfuly follow this link